-As a general rule, stocks tend to climb in a steady, predictable pattern, while declines have a greater tendency to sell off in dramatic fashion.
+As a general rule, stocks tend to climb in a steady, predictable pattern.
+Declines, meanwhile, have a greater tendency to happen in dramatic fashion.

 Of course, there are exceptions to this rule.
-When a pharmaceutical company announces an FDA approval, or a junior mining company releases strong data on its underlying reserves, stock prices can spike higher.
+When a pharmaceutical company announces FDA approval for a drug, or a junior mining company releases strong data on its underlying reserves, stock prices can spike higher.
 And there are certainly stocks that drift lower over time.

-#-ad_banner-#But, for the most part, stocks that are declining have much more volatility, and stocks that are rising tend to gradually appreciate in value with less volatility.
+But, for the most part, stocks that are declining have much more volatility.
+Stocks that are rising tend to gradually appreciate in value with less volatility.
 This is because the majority of the investment public is biased toward the long side.
-When stocks move higher, most investors assume that “all is well,” while stocks that are declining create more uncertainty and fear in the market.
+When stocks move higher, most investors assume that “all is well”.
+Stocks that are declining create more uncertainty and fear in the market.

-As active traders, we have no problem profiting when stocks decline, as well as when they appreciate.
+If you are an active trader, you should have no problem profiting when stocks decline as well as when they appreciate.
 We are just as happy to make money as investors panic and liquidate their positions as we are to capture gains from growth stocks on their way higher.
-In fact, we actually prefer making money on the short side because with proper risk management and position sizing, there are opportunities to make money much more quickly as stocks fall.
+In fact, you may find that you actually prefer making money on the short side.
+This is because with proper risk management and position sizing, there are opportunities to make money much more quickly as stocks fall.

 Profiting From the Fear Premium

 For long-only investors, the silver lining for periods when stocks are falling is that the increase in volatility can create attractive buying opportunities.
-Not only do investors have a chance to add to their investments at a lower price, but a put selling strategy can create an additional discount for stock prices due to the “fear premium” inherent in options contracts.
+The main reason is investors have a chance to add to their investments at a lower price.
+And a put-selling strategy can create an additional discount for stock prices due to the “fear premium” inherent in options contracts.

 The CBOE Volatility Index (VIX) is a good instrument for measuring how much fear is priced into broad market option contracts.
 This index takes a sampling of option contracts on the S&P 500 and records the level of premium investors are willing to pay to hedge their risk (again, often referred to as “fear premium”).